Wage and Hour Division (WHD)

 a 4-wheeled motor vehicle, other than a truck, whose speed attainable in 1.6 km (1 mile) is more than 32 kilometers per hour (20 miles per hour) and not more than 40 kilometers per hour (25 miles per hour) on a paved level surface.

 “Designed” as used in this fact sheet is restricted to actions taken by the original manufacturer of the vehicle.
 Where further guidance is needed beyond the above definitions, the manufacturer’s designation of the vehicle type can be determined by researching the specific vehicle identification number (VIN).
-Aftermarket modifications or alterations are not a part of the vehicle design.
+Aftermarket modifications or alterations are not a part of the vehicle design and do not change the designation of the vehicle type from the type originally manufactured.
 The driver is included in the term “person” or “passenger” when determining seating capacity.